Shenzhen Symphony (2019)

-My most recent project is the award-winning 12 minute Science Fiction Short, “The Place Where You Live,” which has been accepted to 18 film festivals internationally in 2014–2015.
+In 2014-2015 my award-winning 12 minute Science Fiction Short, “The Place Where You Live” was accepted to 18 film festivals internationally.

 Nina Ashton, a professor of physics, is abducted by her counterpart from an alternate dimension–one in which her husband has died.
 To reunite with him, her doppleganger switches places, leaving Nina struggling to rebuild the machine that opens the gateway between dimensions to regain the life that should be hers.

+Its long gestation made it one of the last of the Standard Definition indie features, shot on DV-25, but careful shooting and aggressive grading made it stand up to the first crop of HD festival films admirably, and it always gets great feedback from audiences.
 To date, Four Weeks, Four Hours has had seven terrifically successful festival screenings.
-It’s been featured at the San Fernando Valley Film Festival in Los Angeles, the Longbaugh Film Festival in Portland, Oregon, the ReelHeART International Film Festival in Toronto, Ontario, the 26th annual Breckenridge Film Festival, the Salento Film Festival in Tricase, Italy, the Hollywood FAIF International Film Festival, and most recently in 2008 at the NewFilmmakers Series in New York.
+It’s been featured at the San Fernando Valley Film Festival in Los Angeles, the Longbaugh Film Festival in Portland, Oregon, the ReelHeART International Film Festival in Toronto, Ontario, the 26th annual Breckenridge Film Festival, the Salento Film Festival in Tricase, Italy, the Hollywood FAIF International Film Festival, and the NewFilmmakers Series in New York.

 Two tales of survival unfold in this intense character study of two vastly different women.
 Judi Beecher (The Shield, JAG) and Kaylynn Raschke (Nash Bridges, Artistic License) respectively star as a trophy wife and photojournalist, each stranded in a desert on opposite ends of the world, one for four weeks, the other for four hours.